 Whether you’re hiring internally, externally, or both, it’s necessary to work closely with hiring managers to ensure that they’re familiar with the meaning of a talent pipeline and know how to use it to their advantage.
 Promote collaboration between the recruitment team and hiring managers, allowing both parties to take a look at candidates in the pipeline to determine whether the number and quality of candidates are where they need to be.
 Don’t hesitate to adjust your current recruitment practices or implement new ones if the well is starting to dry.

-Don’t overlook passive candidates
+Don’t overlook your passive candidate pipeline

 Even if someone isn’t actively looking for a job, you can (and should) still include them in your talent pipeline if they have skills and experience relevant to roles at your organization.
 While these candidates may be slightly more challenging to recruit, they’re still viable prospects who can be nurtured as part of your recruitment marketing process.
 It’s not uncommon for passive candidates to leave their employers if a better opportunity arises.

 Not engaging with your talent pipeline or ignoring engagement is a big deterrent for candidates.
 Who doesn’t want to know that they are being considered for future openings?
 Incorporating good communication practices shows you value the people you’re putting in your talent pipeline.
 For external candidates who are passively looking, this practice helps keep your company top-of-mind if they eventually re-enter the job market.

 A strong talent pipeline is not static.
 The skills and competencies that are most valuable to your business today could be entirely different just one year from now.
 In the same way that your greater people strategy should evolve alongside the needs of your business, so does the way you approach managing a talent pipeline.

 Here are some talent pipeline management tactics that will help you do this effectively:

 Align your talent pipeline strategy with broader business goals